Why I Said No To The Job Of A Lifetime & Yes To Myself

 “

-The power to walk away, to say no, to never settle, comes with a deep understanding of who you are and what you bring to any situation or organization.
+The power to walk away, to say no, to never settle, comes with a deep understanding of who you are and what you bring to any situation or organisation.

 ”